mwinterdata/WinterWheelsDataWarehouse/README.md

 dwh: Prefix exclusively for system-generated metadata.
 <column_name>: Descriptive name indicating the column's purpose.
 Example: dwh_load_date → System-generated column used to store the date when the record was loaded.
-Stored Procedure
-All stored procedures used for loading data must follow the naming pattern:

-load_<layer>.

-<layer>: Represents the layer being loaded, such as bronze, silver, or gold.
-Example:
-load_bronze → Stored procedure for loading data into the Bronze layer. load_silver → Stored procedure for loading data into the Silver layer.